Sort-Based and Hash-Based Memory-Constrained Operators

 The following options control the hash-based operators:

 Enables or disables hash aggregation; otherwise, Drill does a sort-based aggregation.
 This option is enabled by default.
 The default, and recommended, setting is true.
 Prior to Drill 1.11, the Hash Aggregate operator used an uncontrolled amount of memory (up to 10 GB), after which the operator ran out of memory.
-As of Drill 1.11, the Hash Aggregate operator can write to disk.
+As of Drill 1.11, the Hash Aggregate operator can spill to disk.